 Let's begin our greatest adventure!

-Animals are living things that they are unable to make their own food, are made from many cells, and each cell has a nucleus and many specialised structures.
-So scientifically put animals are heterotrophic, multicellular organisms with eukaryotic cells.
+Animals are living things that are unable to make their own food, are made from many cells, and each cell has a nucleus and many specialized structures.
+So scientifically put animals are heterotrophic, multi-cellular organisms with eukaryotic cells.

 Plants are essential to all life on Earth.
 They are special because they are able to make their own food by a process called photosynthesis where they take carbon dioxide from the atmosphere and turn it into sugar.
-The sugars can then be used for energy for growth and many more functions but the plant material provides the basis of almost all food chains.
+The sugars can then be used for energy for growth and other functions.
+The plant material created as a result of photosynthesis provides the basis of almost all food chains on Earth.

 Plants include a range of different groups that can all photosynthesize but can be very different physically and genetically.
-Included in the plant kingdom are the flowering plants or angiosperms, the gymnosperms which are woody plants without flowers but with seed and cones, the ferns, lycophytes which are similar to ferns but only have a single vein through each leaf, the bryophytes (mosses, hornworts and liverworts), and some algae.
+Included in the plant kingdom are the flowering plants or angiosperms, the gymnosperms which are woody plants without flowers but with seed and cones, the ferns, lycophytes which are similar to ferns but only have a single vein through each leaf, mosses, hornworts, liverworts, and some algae.

 The environment provides living things with everything that is necessary to survive such as nutrients in the soil, water and sunlight.
 Around the world environments change from a range of different extremes which affects what animals and plants can survive, and leads to a huge range of different adaptations of species found in different locations.
-A range of environmental and climatic variables such as temperature, wind exposure, rainfall, sunlight, nutrient availability and many more make no two areas the same.
-Because different environments are better suited for different species this means that composition of plants, animals and all other living things like bacteria and fungi, will differ in every part of the world.
+A range of environmental and climatic variables such as temperature, rainfall, sunlight, nutrient availability, wind exposure and many more make no two areas the same.
+Because different environments are better suited for different species this means that composition of plants, animals and all other living things such as bacteria and fungi, will differ in every part of the world.

 Life comes in many shapes, forms and sizes and a huge amount of the life on Earth is so small that humans can only see them with the use of a microscope.
 A number disciplines in of biology, such as microbiology, biochemistry and genetics, focus entirely on studying the microscopic forms of life and the complexities that allow life to exist.